Are Probuphine (Buprenorphine) Implants a Solution to Opioid Addiction?

 Buprenorphine works well for many people when used as directed, but can cause problems when not used correctly.

-Enter Probuphine, which once implanted in the upper arm delivers up to six months of buprenorphine and eliminates much of the potential for abuse and misuse.
+Enter Probuphine, which, once implanted in the upper arm, delivers up to six months of buprenorphine and eliminates much of the potential for abuse and misuse.

 The research that Titan and Braeburn Pharmaceuticals, the makers of probuphine, submitted in the most recent FDA hearing shows positive results.
-The study involved 176 patients, half of which received the real implant and the other half a placebo.
+The study involved 176 patients, half of whom received the real implant and the other half a placebo.

 Of those with probuphine, 88 percent tested negative for illicit opioids compared to 72 percent of those with the placebo implant.

-Scott Jernigan, a 52-year-old husband, father of two, and successful businessman in Florida lost all of those “identifiers” after a failed back surgery left him addicted to Oxycontin.
+Scott Jernigan, a 52-year-old husband, father of two, and successful businessman in Florida, lost all of those “identifiers” after a failed back surgery left him addicted to Oxycontin.

 In a stroke of luck, Jernigan tells Buzzfeed News, he got into a clinical trial.
 At the latest FDA hearing, he shared his experience with probuphine.

 “What the implant does is take away the reminder of how I screwed up every day, and the worry about missing my medication.
 Jernigan added, “I’m president of my own company again, I’m not a dirty junkie.
 But I need help.
-With the implant it will be one less hurdle for us addicts to get over.”
+With the implant, it will be one less hurdle for us addicts to get over.”

 Despite Some Criticism, the FDA Approved Probuphine